tardate/LittleArduinoProjects/Electronics101/555Timer/TouchSwitch/README.md

 The circuit takes advantage of the fact that the trigger input is quite sensitive since it is essentially the input to a PNP darlington-pair.
 Trigger occurs upon application of a negative trigger pulse of less than 1/3 VCC, which sets the internal flip-flip.
-The flip-flip is reset at the end of it's cycle, ready to receive another trigger input.
+The flip-flip is reset at the end of its cycle, ready to receive another trigger input.

 In practice, a finger touch to the flying lead attached to pin 2 may be enough to trigger the 555.
 If the body is holding too much charge, it may be necessary to press across the two flying leads (pin 2, ground)